Kersten Reich: Research work

-In 1998 the main work on interactionist constructivism Die Ordnung der Blicke was published in two volumes.
+In 1998 Reich's main work on interactionist constructivism "Die Ordnung der Blicke" was published in two volumes.
 In an engagement with currents of recent epistemological criticism, he argues why constructivists should not only rely on observer theories, but must always consider the role of participants and agents in their interactive context.

 The 2012 work "Inklusion und Bildungsgerechtigkeit" and 2013's "Chancengerechtigkeit und Kapitalformen," which also appeared in English in 2018, comprehensively address educational disadvantages in both the German and international education and teacher training systems.
 Reich expands Bourdieu's theory of forms of capital by elaborating the added value of forms of capital like "body capital" and "learning capital."

 He has published more than 120 essays, including e.g., articles in English on the relationship between constructivism and pragmatism, on interactionist constructivism and education, on the roles of observers, participants, and agents in discources, on questions of language construction, on the social as an inclusive idea, on the connection between Berger & Luckmann (social constructivism) with Dewey's constructivist pragmatism, on Zygmunt Bauman with Stefan Neubert.